 We thank God for the good things in our world, but we should also consider the impact mankind has on the environment and what we are going to do about it.
 With this in mind, an Eco Group was set up at St James's in 2007 to encourage and co-ordinate environmental awareness in our parish life, both as a congregation and as individuals in our homes.

-• Changing the majority light bulbs to low energy in the church and the church hall.
+• Changed the majority of the light bulbs to low energy in the church and the church hall.
 In 2009 the twenty four lamps in the nave ceiling were replaced by fluorescent lamps using less than 20% of the power of the incandescent ones.
 As well as saving power, the cooler-running new lamps should help prevent further blackening of the ceiling.

 • Monitoring the use of gas and electricity - a monthly table is kept and studied.